bronzeRaf/ai-models/DigitRecognition/README.md

 - Plotting and printing results, in order to evaluate the models.
 - Preprocessing the data using the above described approaches.

-You can run the functionalities using the proper snippet of the main.py script.
+You can run the functionalities using the proper snippet of the part1/main.py script.
 Comment out not needed parts and uncomment needed.
 Then simply run:

 ```bash
 python3 main.py
 ```

-## Testing
+### Testing
-You can test your modifications using the test.py tester script.
+You can test your modifications using the part1/test.py tester script.
 Simply run:

 ```bash
 python3 test.py
 ```

+## PART2

+This project contains a Neural Network approach for image classification, using the data described above.